-In the Mistra Geopolitics video “Managing crises – conflict, pandemics and food insecurity” Henrik Hammargren, Nina von Uexkull, Dan Smith and Frida Lager – experts within the Mistra Geopolitics programme – discusses how to handle food insecurity, conflicts, climate change and pandemics.
+In the Mistra Geopolitics film “Managing crises – conflict, pandemics and food insecurity” Henrik Hammargren, Nina von Uexkull, Dan Smith and Frida Lager – experts within the Mistra Geopolitics programme – discuss how to handle food insecurity, conflicts, climate change and pandemics.

 In 2022, we see several geopolitical and environmental crises: food prices rise because of the Russian invasion of Ukraine, a major breadbasket of the world.

 At the same time, climate change is increasingly felt according to the latest IPCC assessment report, and the world is still grappling with the effects of the Covid-19 pandemic.
 These crises call for urgent answers to several questions.